ironicbadger/pms-wiki/docs/03-installation/manual-install-ubuntu.md

 ### Brand new drives

-Before we create a partition on a brand new disk, ensure you have 'burned it in' as we cover under *Hardware* -> [New Drive Burn-In Rituals](../hardware/new-drive-burnin.md).
+Before we create a partition on a brand new disk, ensure you have 'burned it in' as we cover under *Hardware* -> [New Drive Burn-In Rituals](../06-hardware/new-drive-burnin.md).

 !!! warning
     **BE CAREFUL HERE** - We are about to perform destructive steps to the partition table of the drive.
 If there is *any* existing data on this drive - **IT WILL BE WIPED**.
 Make sure you proceed with caution!
 You have been warned!

-The following steps will require root access, become the root user by typing `sudo su`.
+The following steps will require root access.
+To become the root user type `sudo su`.
 Using our example drive from the prior section we will use `gdisk` to create a new partition and filesystem.
 Run `gdisk /dev/sdX` (replacing `sdX` with your drive), for example:

     root@cartman:~# gdisk /dev/sdc
     GPT fdisk (gdisk) version 1.0.5